Changing-Look Active Galactic Nuclei in SDSS-V: Host-Galaxy Properties and Black-Hole Scaling Relations: Introduction

-In this work, we present spectroscopy and analysis of the host galaxies of a subsample of dimming CL-AGNs, obtained with VLT/X-shooter and Gemini-N/GMOS.
-The subsample studied here is based on CL-AGNs identified through repeat spectroscopy in the Sloan Digital Sky Survey V (SDSS-V; \citealt{Kollmeier25}) of legacy SDSS AGNs, and is mostly drawn from the larger sample assembled in \citet{Zeltyn24}, along with a few newly identified sources.
-We compare the CL-AGN hosts to star-forming (SF) galaxies and other AGNs in terms of their stellar populations, their location relative to the SF main-sequence, and their position in the \Msig\ and \MM\ planes.
+In this work, we present spectroscopy and analysis of the host galaxies of a subsample of dimming CL-AGNs, obtained with the Very Large Telescope (VLT)/X-shooter and Gemini-N/GMOS.
+The subsample studied here is based on CL-AGNs identified through repeat spectroscopy in the Sloan Digital Sky Survey V (SDSS-V; \citealt{Kollmeier26}) of legacy SDSS AGNs, and is mostly drawn from the larger sample assembled in \citet[][hereafter Z24]{Zeltyn24}, along with a few newly identified sources.
+We compare the CL-AGN hosts to SF galaxies and other AGNs in terms of their stellar populations, their location relative to the SF main sequence, and their position in the \Msig\ and \MM\ planes.

-A companion SDSS-V study by C. Aydar et al.\ (in prep.) investigates the reliability of simultaneously recovering galaxy and AGN properties (e.g., \sigs, \mstar, single-epoch \mbh) from SDSS-V spectra.
+A companion SDSS-V study by C. Aydar et al.\ (2026, in preparation) investigates the reliability of simultaneously recovering galaxy and AGN properties (e.g., \sigs, \mstar, single-epoch \mbh) from SDSS-V spectra.
 Their analysis uses several AGN samples, including a larger CL-AGN sample that partially overlaps with the one presented here.

 This paper is organized as follows.
 Section \ref{sec:data_obs} describes our sample selection and presents the spectroscopic observations used in this paper.
 Section \ref{sec:analysis} describes the spectral decomposition tools employed to derive the properties of AGNs and their host galaxies.
 Section \ref{sec:results_discussion} presents the host properties of our dimming CL-AGN sample and compares them with those of the general galaxy and AGN populations.
 Finally, Section \ref{sec:conclusions} summarizes our key findings.
 Throughout this work, we adopt a flat $\Lambda$ cold dark matter cosmology with $H_0=70\,\kms\,\rm{Mpc}^{-1}$ and $\Omega_{\rm{\Lambda}}=0.7$.